dominicstop/react-native-ios-navigator/README.md

 ## A. Introduction

-Before you use this library, please consider looking at `react-navigation` and `react-native-navigation` first.
+Before you use this library, please first consider looking at [`react-navigation`](https://github.com/react-navigation/react-navigation), [`react-native-navigation`](https://github.com/wix/react-native-navigation), and [`react-router`](https://github.com/ReactTraining/react-router).
 They offer more features, are battle-tested, well maintained, and most importantly: cross-platform.
+This library is more of a personal pet project 😌.

 <br>